uc3m-aerospace/anakin/README.md

 ## Quick usage guide

-Anakin full documentation can be found in the [wiki](https://github.com/mariomerinomartinez/anakin/wiki) of this repository.
-The `/examples` subdirectory includes several live scripts that illustrate the usage of Anakin.
+Anakin documentation can be found in the `/docs` subdirectory.
+A live script is provided for each Anakin class, illustrating its usage and capabilities.
+The `/problems` subdirectory includes live scripts that solve the problems of the course 'Mechanics Applied to Aerospace Engineering' of the BSc program in Aerospace Engineering at UC3M.

 To use Anakin, t is recommended that you first import the Anakin package with